jaylingelbach/AbandonedHobby/recap.md

 - Checkout-view.tsx on success where do I want to route?
 Currently routing to library.
 - prevent user from buying their own products.

+# BUGS:

+- If an admin puts a product in a cart it is seen sitewide.

 # Categories finalization

 ### New Features